Improving Speaker Assignment in Speaker-Attributed ASR for Real Meeting Applications: Experimental settings

 \subsubsection{Metrics}

 We evaluate the SA-ASR system's ASR and speaker assignment performance using the word error rate (WER) and the token-level speaker error rate (SER)\footnote{The token-level SER is calculated from sequences of estimated and ground-truth token-level speaker labels, in the same way as the WER.}, respectively.
-Furthermore, we compute the speaker counting accuracy \cite{kanda2020joint,cui2023}.
-For a test set with a count of $k$ speakers (with $k-1$ speaker change tokens \textless sc\textgreater), we calculate
+Furthermore, we compute the speaker counting accuracy \cite{kanda2020joint,cui2023} in terms of confusion scores calculated as

 where $N^i_{k}$ is the number of test signals where the estimate indicates $i$ speakers when the ground truth has $k$ speakers, and ${N_k}$ represents the number of test signals where the ground truth has $k$ speakers.